Grief and Loss

-The death of a loved one often brings people to seek help from psychologists.
+The death of a loved one often brings people to seek help from psychologist.
+Here at The Psych Professionals, we offer specialised grief counselling.
 Below are the most commonly asked questions about grief as answered by the Australian Centre for Grief & Bereavement.

 How long will this go on?

 The journey through grief is a highly individual experience.
 So rather than focus on a timeline, it is perhaps more helpful to focus on its intensity and duration.
 Initially, grief is overwhelming and people can feel out of control.
 With time, however, people find they have more ability to choose when they access memories and emotions.

 It may certainly feel like it at times!
 Particularly if the you’re need to grieve is out of step with your social and cultural expectations.

 Grief affects people physically, emotionally, psychologically and spiritually.
 For example, you may be required to make adjustments to your life and learn new skills at a time when you feel least able to do so.
 So, receiving validation and permission to grieve is important in the recovery and healing process.